What is Mastery Learning and How Can it Improve Your Child’s Learning?

 See?
 I knew you were a mastery teacher!

 Unfortunately, most schools are unable to teach using this mastery approach because of deadlines and scheduled exam dates.
 Teachers must get through the textbook in the typical 180-day school year.
+And, all students are expected to move through the textbook at the same pace.
+This can result in students being pushed ahead to more difficult concepts before they are ready.
+My daughter did not understand Chapter 1 of Algebra, but the class moved on to Chapter 2.
+Very quickly she felt lost.

 The benefit to students is that they move through the course at the pace most comfortable to them.
-Students are not pushed ahead before they are ready, and they are not held back by the pace of other students in the class.
+Students are never pushed ahead before they are ready, and they are not held back by the pace of other students in the class.